Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Other heart rate chest straps are Bluetooth-enabled, so they’re able to transmit data to an app on your smartphone.
 This may be a good option if you don’t like wearing a wrist receiver, but it means you have to carry your phone with you when you work out.
 It can also be trickier to check your heart rate on your phone’s display while you’re engaged in an activity.

 It’s important to consider the material that the band for a heart rate chest strap is made of because you likely won’t be able to swap parts out later.
-(Most transmitters are only compatible with straps from the same manufacturer.)
+(Most transmitters are only compatible with straps from the same brand.)
 You may find one material more comfortable than another, which in turn could impact your exercise experience.

 Some straps are made of a latex-based material.
 For someone with a latex allergy, this would obviously be an issue.
 Some straps are made of rubber, but they don’t breathe at all and can be extremely uncomfortable when you’re hot and sweaty.
 Rubber isn’t moisture-wicking, either, so it could cause irritation and chafing as sweat builds up between the strap and your skin.